International companies have a particular interest in

 A company’s management will need to answer them when moving to new markets, and so:

-- Will the company’s product or service work right for certain geography, local demand, and cultural variations?
+- Will the company’s product or service work right for a specific geography, local demand, and cultural variations?

-Any mistake along these lines may upset sales, cause legal problems, or leave customers unhappy.
+Any mistake may upset sales, cause legal problems, or leave customers unhappy.

 Let us focus on the need to take into consideration local negotiation cultures